orhun/personal-blog/content/ratatui-is-funded.md

 Money is not everything.

-The contributors likely stand to gain more [second-order effects](https://fs.blog/second-order-thinking) such as:
+The contributors likely stand to gain more from [second-order effects](https://fs.blog/second-order-thinking) such as:

 - The experience you gain from working on the project
   - as a Rust programmer, team member, large project maintainer, etc.